The Enduring Importance of the Federal Sentencing Guidelines

 However, to achieve favorable sentencing outcomes in the era of the advisory guidelines, it’s imperative that federal criminal defense lawyers have expert knowledge of the guidelines, a clear sense of which guideline provisions to argue and under what circumstances, and how best to present the issues and arguments to the court.
 As more senior federal judges retire and are replaced by younger judges, there is a growing comfort for the guidelines among federal judges.
 In my experience, most judges are content with imposing a guideline sentence, unless they are persuaded to take a more discerning and critical look at the guidelines-suggested sentence.
 As such, it’s critical that federal criminal defense lawyers not only recognize when the guidelines are applied incorrectly and bring it to the court’s attention, but also recognize when the guidelines are technically applied correctly, but overstate the seriousness of the conduct, and therefore are overly punitive and support a variance from the guideline sentencing range.

-I was fortunate to witness much of the evolution of the guidelines while working for the federal judiciary in Southern California from 1998 to 2020.
+I was fortunate to witness much of the evolution of the guidelines while working for the federal judiciary in Southern California for over 20 years.
 During my career, I spent years learning, researching, and applying the guidelines in over a thousand criminal cases as a federal sentencing specialist and presentence supervisor.
 Every case seemed to present a new challenge and revelation about the meaning of the guidelines and how they worked.
 Then, Booker came along and presented new challenges and an entirely new way of approaching the guidelines.
 For those who were willing, Booker invited federal criminal defense lawyers and other practitioners to dig deeper, consider new legal arguments, and seek more just and individualized sentences for federal criminal defendants.
 Booker didn’t take away the force of the guidelines; to the contrary, it breathed new vitality into them.
 It gave the guidelines the flexibility to be a central part of a new progressive sentencing scheme that considers not only the nature and circumstances of the offense, but also the unique personal history and characteristics of the defendant.

-After retiring from the federal judiciary in 2020, my continuing deep interest in federal criminal law, and particularly my passion for the history and evolution of the Federal Sentencing Guidelines, inspired me to open my own law office in Southern California specializing in federal criminal defense.
+After retiring from the federal judiciary, my continuing deep interest in federal criminal law, and particularly my passion for the history and evolution of the Federal Sentencing Guidelines, inspired me to open my own law office in Southern California specializing in federal criminal defense.
 I’m a firm believer that today’s federal criminal defense lawyer must have complete and thorough knowledge and understanding of the guidelines, and the willingness and skill to aggressively argue and litigate guideline issues, statutory sentencing factors, and sentence mitigation.